 Jo will discuss location options with you.
 Jo has a home office in Reigate, Surrey.
 Alternatively, she can meet you at a public – but suitably quiet – venue, such as your sport club or a café.

 Should I be worried about what will other people think?

 Gone are the days when seeing a sport psychologist was considered a weakness.
 In fact, every GB sport team and premier football club, and – increasingly – regional and club sport groups are now employing sport psychology support.
 Using sport psychology alongside other sport science support (e.g. physio, strength and conditioning, nutrition) is seen as a proactive way to gain a competitive edge and optimise performance.

 How much will it cost?

-The price of an individual consultation starts at £65.00 for a 60-minute session.
+Individual consultations can be booked on a pay-as-you-go basis, or you can opt for a block booking discount.
+The price of an individual consultation starts at £90.00 for a 60-minute session.
 Travel fees may apply if Jo meets you at an alternative agreed location.
 Please contact Jo for a quote.

 I don’t live in south-east England.
 Do you offer telephone consultations?

-Skype or Facetime consultations can work well, and are certainly an option.
+Zoom or Facetime consultations work well.
 Jo will also travel further afield for an all-day group workshop or multiple individual sessions in the same geographical area.